 Listen to Ideas

 Businesses must unearth hidden talent.
-One way that companies can encourage innovation is by making sure that ideas are heard and great ideas are promoted to the right channels for development.
+One way that companies encourage innovation is by making sure that ideas are heard and great ideas are promoted to the right channels for development.
 Employees work best when they believe that their input is considered and taken seriously.
 Proper recognition of those who want to improve even the most boring of tasks is a must.

 Managers and supervisors need to utilize interactive listening on every level to nurture leadership skills, innovation, and a positive corporate culture.
 Team leaders who practice interactive listening lessen the likelihood of unproductive meetings because employees are eager to solve problems, knowing that their ideas are heard.